Ferries from

 There are 4 ferry routes.
 Ferries from Yoron Island to Wadomari and Kagoshima to Wadomari are popular ferry trips from Kyushu to Okinoerabu.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Kyushu to Okinoerabu sail approximately 3 times per week and are provided by Marue Ferry.
+Ferries from Kyushu to Okinoerabu sail approximately 3 times per week with Marue Ferry.

-The Kyushu to Okinoerabu ferries sail in approximately 2 hours.
+The ferry from Kyushu to Okinoerabu takes approximately 2 hours.

-Yes, you can travel on a car ferry from Kyushu to Okinoerabu with Marue Ferry.
+Yes, you can take your car on the ferry from Kyushu to Okinoerabu with Marue Ferry.

-The distance between Kyushu and Okinoerabu is 24 miles (39km) and 21 nautical miles.
+The distance between Kyushu and Okinoerabu is approximately 24 miles, 39km or 21 nautical miles.

-The Yoron Island to Wadomari ferry ferry sails approximately 3 times weekly with a crossing time of 2 hours.
+The Yoron Island to Wadomari ferry sails approximately 3 times per week, with a crossing time of 2 hours.

-Kagoshima to Wadomari ferry ferries sail about 3 times weekly with a sailing time of 17 hours 30 minutes.
+Kagoshima to Wadomari ferry ferries sail approximately 3 times per week, with a sailing time of 17 hours 30 minutes.

-Book and compare Kyushu Okinoerabu ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Kyushu to Okinoerabu ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.